recastrodiaz/formGrabber/README.md

 ## Blog

-More information about this research project here : TODO wordpress link.
+More information about this research project here : http://redkiing.wordpress.com/2012/04/30/firefox-formgrabber-i-introduction/.

 ## How to test it